-- Community-based conservation is an approach to biodiversity conservation that involves working with the indigenous, local people.
+Community-based conservation is an approach to preserving biodiversity that involves close collaboration with the communities residing in the vicinity of a protected wildlife area.

 - Lewa, as a privately-owned and managed Conservancy, is leveraging its conservation platform to meet the development priorities of communities surrounding the Conservancy, thereby contributing directly towards the Kenyan government’s public development agenda.
 Lewa is meeting real needs, enhancing and diversifying livelihood opportunities and addressing environmental priorities.